HACCP CODEX ALIMENTARIUS

 Usually small businesses with few employees prefer certification in accordance with the standard of Codex Alimanterius due to the fact that it is more affordable compared to other standards.

-EUROCERT is accredited by the Greek ESYD National Accreditation Board and offers internationally recognized certificates
+EUROCERT S A is accredited by the Greek ESYD National Accreditation Board and offers internationally recognized certificates

 Companies who wish to certify with HACCP Codex Alimentarius must submit an Enquiry Form.